buildcom/the-sorting-hat/README.md

 ### `skip-deploy`

 Skip deployment based on files being pushed?
 Returns "true" or "false" -- must compare as a string value in the "if" expression.
+This should only be relied on for the default branch in a repo where commits are squashed in PRs!!

 ## Example job usage